deeperdolphin/papers/spectrum.md

-# Spectrum: No compromise Memory Efficient LLM Training
+# Spectrum: Targeted Training Based on Signal to Noise Ratio

 # Abstract